 The following workshops arranged by the Department are considered to be useful for first-year students:

 - How to Write a First Year Report

 - Presentation Skills

 In addition the Department's Library offers a number of useful research-related training courses (Current Timetable) and the Department's Language Unit offers a wide variety of course in foreign languages as well as English for non-native speakers.

 Second- and Third-Year Students

 There are no compulsory transferable courses for students in their second and third years.
 Students should take advantage of the numerous researcher development opportunities offered by the University.
 In addition, students can attend any of the first-year sessions, including the RCCs.
 All students are encouraged to attend a GRADSchool in their second or third year.
-Third/fourth year students are also recommended to attend the Researcher Development Programme (RDP) workshops as appropriate and the Department's workshop: 'Finishing Up and Moving On'.
+Third/fourth year students are also recommended to attend the Researcher Development Programme (RDP) workshops as appropriate.

 Skills Training is offered by the Researcher Development Programme, the University Library and the University's Computing Service.
 Students are also advised to register with the University's Careers Service to take advantage of the opportunities and events on offer.